rjbfoster/ProjectEulerDemo/README.md

 ## Roadmap

 Although the base application is complete, the first 100 problems are still being completed.
 The immediate roadmap is to complete the relevant methods, and optimise the application as required.

+## Contributions

+Contributions to this repo are not being accepted until the first 100 problems are complete.